Fashion museum

-Notable examples include the Costume Museum of Canada, the Fashion Museum, Bath, the Musée Galliera in Paris, and the Fashion Museum of the Province of Antwerp MoMu.
+Notable examples include the Costume Museum of Canada, the Fashion Museum, Bath, the Musée Galliera in Paris, the Fashion and Textile Museum, and the Fashion Museum of the Province of Antwerp MoMu.
 National museums with significant fashion collections include the Victoria and Albert Museum in London.
 The Metropolitan Museum of Art in New York contains a collection of more than 75,000 costumes and accessories.